0

 Our current formulation targets four high-prevalence polymers in the human body: PET, PE, PP, and PS.
 In collaboration with leading academic partners, we are conducting early-stage validation studies to assess enzyme activity, stability, and biocompatibility in biologically relevant systems.

-This is molecular intervention at the root cause—science built to address a modern, synthetic threat.
+This is molecular intervention at the root cause.
+This is science built to address a modern, synthetic threat.

-Prior to launching Elora, Paul served as a Foreign Service Officer at the U.S. Department of State, overseeing chemical and biological weapons policy.
-Earlier in his career, he held roles in marketing and product strategy at VRBO, led marketing at a tech startup acquired by a major media platform, and co-founded and led marketing for a consumer hardware company.
+Prior to launching Elora, Paul served as a Foreign Service Officer with the U.S. Department of State, where he oversaw chemical and biological weapons issues.
+Earlier in his career, he held roles in marketing and product strategy at VRBO, led marketing at a tech startup acquired by a major media platform, and co-founded a consumer hardware company.
 This uncommon blend of technical curiosity, operational rigor, and public health focus laid the groundwork for Elora’s mission to develop first-in-class enzyme therapeutics for systemic microplastic degradation.

-Paul holds degrees from The University of Texas at Austin, University of Maryland, and Harvard University.
+He holds degrees from The University of Texas at Austin, University of Maryland University College, and Harvard University.

 As co-founder and president of AlphaCore Pharma, he utilized SBIRs, angel investments, and CRADA’s with the NIH to develop a biologic for the treatment of acute coronary syndromes.
 Following a successful Phase 1 clinical trial, AlphaCore was acquired by MedImmune, a subsidiary of AstraZeneca.
 Prior to starting AlphaCore, he was an Associate Research Fellow at Pfizer specializing in drug discovery and early clinical development, with a concentration in dyslipidemia and metabolic diseases.